-These days, there are more resources available for business financing – from bank financing to crowdfunding and P2P financing.
+These days, there are more resources available for business financing – from bank financing to debt investment financing.
 But while the options exist, receiving funding is never easy, especially if you are part of a small business.
 Then there’s the evaluation bit.
 Financial institutions and investors review your application thoroughly before they can deem you worthy and disburse the necessary funds.

 Obviously, you want to maximize your chances of financing approval.
 Ask yourself these question before you prepare your application: